Muciojad/portfolio/README.md

 <img src="https://github.com/Muciojad/portfolio/blob/main/SeemeStories_3.png" width="365px" height="667px">

-## "Miami English" for Educational Entertainment One
+## "Miami English" for Educational Entertainment One (2021-2022)

 A start-up project of an educational mobile game focused on learning English.
 The game featured several language-related educational mini-games, a flashcards mode, and a simple story mode.
-The project was co-funded by a government program and was suspended.

 As a Unity Developer on this project, I was responsible for app flow architecture, UI implementation, mini-games and flashcards module implementation, backend integration, and bug fixing.

+The project was co-funded by a government program and was suspended due company financial issues.

 Screenshots: